boxuk/worker/README.md

 # Worker - Simultaneous Tasks!

 This is a dirt simple library that tries to use futures to manage identical simultaneous tasks.
-The motivation came from a JSON API app that could have potentially lengthy (5-10 second) requests that would produce identical results if all issued around the same time.
-Worker allows them to be issued as a single request to the backend service.
+The motivation came from a JSON API app that could have potentially lengthy (5-10 second) requests to a backend server that would produce identical results if all issued around the same time.
+Worker allows them to be handled as a single task.

 ## Usage